DaltonAC/VehicleVault/README.md

 microservice, here.
 Three models were created:

-1. Salesperson model
+Salesperson model
-   -Contains these three fields.
+- Contains these three fields.
-   -first_name
-   -last_name
-   -employee_id
+- first_name
+- last_name
+- employee_id

-2. Customer model
+Customer model
-   -contains these 4 fields.
+- contains these 4 fields.
-   -first_name
-   -last_name
-   -address
-   -phone_number
+- first_name
+- last_name
+ - address
+- phone_number

-3. Sale model
+Sale model
-   -contains these 4 fields.
+- contains these 4 fields.
-   -automobile
-   -salesperson
-   -customer
-   -price
+- automobile
+- salesperson
+- customer
+- price
-   -Automobile, Salesperson, and Customer were all created as foreign keys.
+- Automobile, Salesperson, and Customer were all created as ForeignKeys.

-4. AutomobileVO
+AutomobileVO
-   -a model containing a vin field.
+- vin
+- sold

--After the models were created, they were registered in the admin.py file -A poller was also created as get_sales to poll automobile Vehicle Identification Numbers
+After the models were created, they were registered in the admin.py file.
+A poller was created as poll() in poll.py to poll automobile Vehicle Identification Numbers from the Inventory microservice.

 | Action                      | Method | URL                                      |
 | --------------------------- | ------ | ---------------------------------------- |